 Type 2: Complex Carbs

-As the name says Complex Carbs take more time to break down as the molecules are hard for the human body to break.
+As the name says, Complex Carbs take longer to break down as the molecules are complicated for the human body to break.
 Complex Carbs are typically found in grains and starches such as rice, bread, potatoes, peas, etc.

-Basically, Carbs are present in all the other types of plant foods and vegetables, but in a lower amount compared to grains.
+Carbs are present in all plant foods and vegetables but less in companion inns.

 Complex Carbs

-Depending on their sources, Carbs can be classified as Good and Bad Carbs.
-Carbs that we get from natural products such as grains, vegetables, plants, fruits, etc are known as good carbs as they contain all the essential vitamins and minerals which are healthy for the body.
+Depending on their sources, carbohydrates can be classified as good or bad.
+Carbohydrates natural products, such as grains, vegetables, plants, fruits, etc., are good carbs as they contain all the essential vitamins and minerals that are healthy for the body.

-On the other hand, Bad Carbs are the type of Carbs that we consume from junk foods or processed food products.
-Bad Carbs don’t contain essential vitamins and minerals and cause bad effects on your body.
+On the other hand, Bad Carbs are the type of Carbs we consume from junk foods or processed food products.
+Bad Carbs don’t contain essential vitamins and minerals and cause harmful effects on your body.

 Macronutrients 3: Protein

-Proteins are made from different amino acids founds in plants and animals.
-Proteins are of different types and the human body contains a thousand types of proteins to help organs run smoothly.
+Proteins are made from different amino acids found in plants and animals.
+Proteins are of various types, and the human body contains a thousand proteins that help organs run smoothly.
 They help human muscles to rebuild and provide proper strength to the body.

 What Is Macronutrient – Protein

-Protein is essential for every human being and it should be consumed daily.
-Proteins help in rebuilding body muscles, hair growth, glowing skin, nails, etc. If you are a fitness freak, then you must be aware of the Proteins.
-Proteins help in building muscles and weight management.
+Protein is essential for every human being and should be consumed daily.
+ProteIt helpsild body muscles, hair grow hair, and give you glowing skin and nailsyou are a fitness freak, you must know about the Pins.
+Proteins help build muscles and manage weight.

-According to studies, an average human being should consume 0.75 grams of protein per kg of his body weight.
-If your weight is 100 kgs, then you should consume 75 gms of protein in a day.
-If you are working out in the gym, then you should consume extra gms of protein for muscle repairing and rebuilding.
+According to studies, an average person should consume 0.75 grams of protein per kg of his body weight.
+If you weigh 100 kg, you should consume 75 grams of protein daily.
+If you are working out in the gym, you should consume extra gms of protein for muscle repair and rebuilding.

 The Bottom Line: